johncmerfeld/Riddler/NumberProfit/README.md

 I wondered momentarily whether that wasn't the point of the riddle; that the player who acts first is always at a disadvantage.
 But there *was* an optimal first placement for A that I found with a smaller experiment: 3 players and 5 spots.
 In that case, A should (counterintuitively, I thought) place her token on 3, collecting 1+2+3=6 dollars, the most possible.

 Eventually, I found the bug in my code by which player A wasn't fully considering player C's possible moves, and the program got up and running properly!
+I made the output a little more human readable and calculated the average profits for first- and non-first moves, which allowed me to answer the actual question posed by the Riddler!
+Conveniently, my program could take in any number of players or possible spaces, so I did some meta-analysis.

 ## Numerical results